 How to Partner with Your Physician (AAP)

-From the American Academy of Pediatrics' National Center for Medical Home Implementation; provides background information, links, and other resources.
+Provides background information, links, and other resources, from the American Academy of Pediatrics' National Center for Medical Home Implementation.

 American Academy of Pediatrics Medical Home Initiatives for Children With Special Needs Project Advisory Committee.